 Why choose Deakin

 Deakin is home to world-class facilities, a network of academic supervisors who are leaders in their fields, and a number of globally-significant research projects.
-With so much on offer, here are just twelve reasons why this multi-award winning university will open the door to your future.
+With so much on offer, here are just thirteen reasons why this multi-award winning university will open the door to your future.

 - 89% of our research is rated at or above world-class (Excellence in Research for Australia 2015).